 Lack of promotion might also be a reason reps churn quickly.
 The average rep tenure sits at 18 months and the average time a rep spends as an SDR prior to an account executive promotion is between 13-18 months.
 It's not much of a leap to say reps are impatient for a promotion and jump ship before their managers get the chance to offer them one.

-What Can Sales Managers Do About Sales Retention?
+What Can Sales Managers Do About Sales Turnover?

 Hire more experienced reps